-EV charger grants for landlords — up to £30,000 per property
+EV charger grants for landlords — current 2026 position

 What the grant covers